Osteosarcoma

 The goal of surgery is to remove all the cancer.
 Even a few cells left behind can grow into a new tumor.
 Depending on your case, your doctor may do one of these procedures:

 • Limb-sparing surgery.
 Your doctor takes out the tumor in an arm or leg and some of the tissue around it.
 A medical device, or prosthesis, will fill in part or all of the gap left in the bone.
 You might also have a bone graft, which uses a piece of bone from another part of your body or from a donor.
+About 85%-90% of people with osteosarcoma undergo limb-sparing surgery.

 • Amputation.
-If the tumor is large and has gotten into nerves or blood vessels, your doctor may have to amputate, or remove, all or part of your leg or arm.
+If the tumor is large and has gotten into nerves or blood vessels, your doctor may have to amputate or remove all or part of your leg or arm.
 You might choose to get fitted for an artificial or prosthetic limb.

 • Rotationplasty.
 If your doctor has to take off your leg above your knee, they can reattach part of your lower leg and foot to your thigh bone.
 With the help of a prosthesis, your ankle works as a new knee joint.